5 Best Caves on Mitiaro© Taniera - Cook Islands Tourism

 4. Vaia’i (Sandalwood Cave)

-Moving onto the much lesser visited caves of Mitiaro, Vaia’i is known as the “Sandalwood Cave” as the makatea on the way to the cave is covered in sandalwood.
-The cave is another on Mitiaro that you can swim in.
+Moving onto the much lesser-visited caves of Mitiaro, Vaia’i is known as the “Sandalwood Cave” as the makatea on the way to the cave is covered in sandalwood.
+The cave is another one on Mitiaro that you can swim in.
 It’s very difficult to find, however, so a guide is required.

-Location: Inland, approximately 1km (0.6 miles) on the road from Mangarei to the Atai plantations (northern inland road).
+Location: Inland, approximately 1 km (0.6 mi) on the road from Mangarei to the Atai plantations (northern inland road).
 A guide is needed to find this cave.
-Ask at your accommodation if they know anyone that can take you.
+Ask at your accommodation if they know anyone who can take you.

 5. Tepito o Kare